wdaniau/fstl/README.md

   * On the command line, can now open a directory.
   * In shader preferences, add a new way of choosing light source position.

+## Known Issues
+### aarch64 (tested on a raspberry5)
+  * Compile and run perfectly well however :
+    * the wireframe shader do not work without any warning or error message.
+    * available glsl version is 1.40, so the wireframe on top of mesh light shader do not work as 3.3 is needed.
+  * There will be unfortunately no flatpak package as the flathub kde runtime 5.15-24.08 does not support OpenGL but only OpenGL ES and porting to OpenGL ES is not completely trivial as the shaders mut be rewritten.

+### Wayland
+  * The fullscreen function do not work under Wayland and therefore is deactivated.
+If you want it to work you can either:
+    * run X11 instead of Wayland
+    * set the environment variable `QT_QPA_PLATFORM=xcb`
+    * run the program with option `-platform xcb`

 ## Usage
 Usage should be quite straightforward.
 You may :